Cybersecurity in the Holiday Season

 So, what’s the solution?
 It is critical for organizations to find out weaknesses within the framework even when human resources are unavailable or just too busy for the task.
 That is when Web Application Scanning becomes so critical.
 It not only finds vulnerabilities continuously but also helps you prioritize on what needs your attention first.

-No matter what kind of security mechanism you invest in, machine logics have limitations.
+No matter what kind of security mechanism you invest in, machine logic has limitations.
 Take business logic vulnerabilities for instance.
 A business logic flaw is an application vulnerability, which arises by circumstantial security weakness.

 Machines, unlike human brains, work on simplified binary logic.
 They respond to conditions that must lead to a simple ‘YES’ or ‘NO’, and absolutely nothing between it.
 On the other hand, people running businesses think.
 They make decisions.
 Often quickly, frequently, and making them out most of the available information, which can create logic loopholes that even automated scanning cannot detect.